Will-Low/gif-privacy-proxy/README.md

 # gif-privacy-proxy
-A privacy-preserving proxy to retrieve GIFs
+A privacy-preserving proxy using HTTP tunneling (HTTP CONNECT) to search for GIFs.

 ## To Run
 ```